 Matthew 18: 21-35 tells the story of the unmerciful servant.
-Here, the ruler of a kingdom demands that a lowly servant repay all his debts – 10,000 talents, equal to a lifetime of wages – immediately or face imprisonment and torture.
-The servant begs for mercy, which moves the king enough to cancel the debt.
-Not long thereafter, the servant encounters one of his friends, who owed him a small amount – stated in the Bible as 100 denarii, or less than an average day's wages.
-Likewise, the man's friend says he doesn't have the money and asks for time to collect money to repay the debt, but the servant refuses to accept the explanation and has him badly beaten.
+Here, the ruler of a kingdom demands that a lowly servant repay all his debts – 10,000 talents, several billion dollars by modern standards – immediately or face imprisonment and torture.
+The servant begs for mercy and more time to repay the debt, which moves the king enough to cancel the debt altogether.
+Not long thereafter, the servant encounters one of his debtors, who owes him 100 denarii, which is maybe a few months' rent by modern standards.
+Likewise, the man's friend says he doesn't have the money and begs for time to collect the money to repay the debt, but the servant refuses to ease up on him and has him badly beaten.
 The king learns of this incident, summons the servant and screams at him, "You wicked servant.
 I canceled all that debt of yours because you begged me to.
 Shouldn’t you have had mercy on your fellow servant just as I had on you?"
-Jesus – who again weaves this parable – then explains that the king had the servant jailed until the debt was repaid.
+Jesus – who again weaves this parable – then explains that the king rescinded his pardon and had the servant jailed and tortured until the debt could be repaid (which would be... never).
 His entire point was that good Christians show mercy and gratitude.

 Matthew 20:1-16 is about laborers in the vineyard.
 Here, the owner of the vineyard hires workers in stages, paying them all an identical sum at the end of the day, regardless of how many hours they worked, whether for several hours or just a few minutes.
 The workers who received their denarius for working only a short time are thankful, but those who worked all day in scorching heat and without breaks complain when they are given the same denarius.
 The master, sensing that his worker(s) are ungrateful for what they view as meager pay, replies, "Friend, I am doing you no wrong.
 Did you not agree with me for a denarius?
 Take what belongs to you and go.
 I choose to give to this last worker as I give to you.
 Am I not allowed to do what I choose with what belongs to me?
 Or do you begrudge my generosity?"
 Jesus' point, aside from gratuity, is one He makes several times in the Gospels: "The last will be first, and the first last."
 (Matthew 20:16).